jepetersohn/phase-3-guide/week_3/demo_framework.md

 **What's a demo?**

 The demo will be you and your teammates standing up in front of DBC and a few employers.
 You will show your app and have slides (power point, keynote, etc).
-The presentation should last ~10 minutes wiht 5 minutes for questions from the audience.
+The presentation should last ~10 minutes with 5 minutes for questions from the audience.
 You should brainstorm questions that might be asked and prepare your answers ahead of time as best you can.

 **How to win at demo**